Doubly minimized Petz and sandwiched Renyi mutual information: Properties: Introduction

 The relationship between operational tasks and information measures is a central topic of study in information theory.
-This paper is concerned with a specific type of information measure, namely, R\'enyi generalizations of the mutual information.
-We will now elucidate their relation to direct exponents of certain binary discrimination problems in both classical and quantum information theory.
+This paper is concerned with R\'enyi generalizations of the mutual information.
+We will now elucidate their relation to error exponents of certain binary discrimination tasks in classical information theory.

-\paragraph*{Classical mutual information.} The classical mutual information can be expressed in terms of the classical relative entropy (or: Kullback-Leibler divergence) in several ways~\cite[Proposition~8]{lapidoth2019two}:
+\paragraph*{Classical mutual information.} The classical mutual information can be expressed in terms of the Kullback-Leibler divergence $D$ in several ways~\cite[Proposition~8]{lapidoth2019two}:

 Here, $X$ and $Y$ are random variables over finite alphabets $\mathcal{X}$ and $\mathcal{Y}$, $P_{XY}$ is a joint probability mass function (PMF) with marginals $P_X$ and $P_Y$, and the minimizations are over PMFs $Q_X$ and $R_Y$.
-Based on the R\'enyi divergence of order $\alpha$, these expressions induce the following three types of R\'enyi mutual information (RMI) for $\alpha\in [0,\infty)$.
+Based on the R\'enyi divergence $D_\alpha$, these expressions induce the following types of R\'enyi mutual information (RMI) for $\alpha\in [0,\infty]$.